ILIAD-ocean-twin/data_access_api/examples/EDR_sintef/README.md

 # Multiple points, shared sampling timestamps
 In case of different points sharing the sampling timestamps, spatal dimensions are turned into composites like in the MultiPointSeries [example](https://docs.ogc.org/cs/21-069r2/21-069r2.html#_02f1c364-8655-4fb4-aaab-03a9858d30fb) or [NCEI_TimeSeriesProfile_OrthogonalVertical_IncompleteTemporal](https://www.ncei.noaa.gov/data/oceans/ncei/formats/netcdf/v2.0/timeSeriesProfileOrthoVIncomT.cdl)NetCDF equivalent.

+# Moving point, or points with synchronised sampling timestamps

+Movign point of measument can be represented as the trajectory supported both by the Trajectory NCEI template and CoverageJSON Trajectory.
+Multiple trajectories are not supported explicitly within mentioned formats' templates.
+CoverageJSON supports Coverage Collection where separate domains can be defined for each trajectory, while each would have the same sampling timestamp collection, which is sub-optimal.

 # Multiple points, independent sampling timestamps